jmccann-dev-10/regex-notes/README.md

 I was able to fix the problem, but I also learned to check the language support when something unexpected happened.
 Most of the things I've writtin in this document are either universally supported or have pretty good support across most flavors of Regex so you can be confident of anything here probably will work 99% of the time.
 The next couple of parts on groups are still widly adopted in most flavors of Regex, but the amount of coverage is not as complete.

 #### a.
 Capturing Groups
-As mentioned before, putting paranthesis around a pattern makes it a group.
+As mentioned before, putting parenthesis around a pattern makes it a group.
 What wasn't mentioned before is this automatically gets captured into memory to be referenced later, either in the same pattern or durring replacements (something that hasn't been discussed yet).

 Most Regex engines will assign numeric IDs to the capture groups starting at 1 and going up to 9.
 When referencing them inside of the same pattern, the ID should be escaped (`\1`).
 When referencing the number in a replacement string, the capture group is signaled with a dollar sign (`$1`).
-When dealing with nested groups, the ID numbering order is the same as paranthesis resolution in math: outward to in, and left to right.
+When dealing with nested groups, the ID numbering order is the same as parenthesis resolution in math: outward to in, and left to right.
 While not widely supported, some engines will also support IDs up to 100.

 ---
 ___EX: [^Parse] HTML Tags___